lynnfaraday/aresmush.com/tutorials/manage/backups.md

 AresMUSH can automatically perform daily backups to Amazon's S3 storage service for a safe, off-site storage solution.

-> <i class="fa fa-exclamation-triangle"></i> **Important:** AWS is a great backup option, but AWS' menu options can be overwhelming for novice server admins.
+{% include note.html content="AWS is a great backup option, but AWS' menu options can be overwhelming for novice server admins.
 Make sure you're familiar with their cost tiers.
-Most games **should** fit comfortably into their 'free tier' and cost you nothing; however, it's your responsibility to understand their pricing tiers and know what you're signing up for.
+Most games <b>should</b> fit comfortably into their 'free tier' and cost you nothing; however, it's your responsibility to understand their pricing tiers and know what you're signing up for." %}

 #### Setting up S3